Essential South America

-This morning we head to the spectacular Argentinian side of the falls where bridges and walkways take us within a few metres of many of the cascades.
-The most famous is the ‘Devil’s Throat’, where the water crashes 100m to the valley below, creating an amazing sight.
-We also visit the superb Iguassu bird park which is home to hundreds of exotic species and, weather permitting, take a magnificent helicopter ride over the falls for breathtaking views.
+This morning we head to the spectacular Argentinian side of the falls.
+Bridges and walkways take us within a few metres of many of the cascades for incredible views.
+The most famous is the ‘Devil’s Throat’, where the water crashes 100m to the valley below, providing an amazing view.
+We will also visit the superb Iguassu bird park, home to hundreds of exotic species and, weather permitting, take a magnificent helicopter ride over the falls for breathtaking views.
 We then transfer to the airport for our domestic flight to Buenos Aires

 Depart Iguazu Aerolineas AR 1737, 15.45

 On arrival we will transfer to our hotel

 Buenos Aires, the fabulous capital of Argentina, is the most European city in South America with many beautiful parks and plazas.
 ‘Portenos’, as the locals call themselves, are fun-loving people who enjoy their city and music.
 On our city tour we take in Government House (Casa Rosada, or Pink House), the House of Congress, the Metropolitan Cathedral, Eva Peron’s tomb in the Recoleta Cemetery and the famous Italian La Boca district.